prentiss04/RPD_Accident_ML/README.md

 ## Questions hope to answer with data

 1.)
 Can we accurately predict accident severity based on certain features?
 2.)
 What are the key features that cause accidents with severe traffic delays?
 3.)
-Can an Early Warning System be developed to avoid traffic hotspots based on certain conditions such as weather, time of day etc.
+Can an Early Warning System be developed to avoid traffic hotspots based on certain conditions such as weather, time of day

 ## Description of the data exploration phase of the project - RS